jkeohan/rctr-9-8-20/w05d10/intro-to-useReducer.md

 **:oncoming_police_car: Never update the state value directly**

-As mentioned it returns a new version of state as it takes the approach that state is immutable, just as it is in React.

 Although we already have a working example of a `Counter` component, lets give the code a once over so were all on the same page.

 Here is the state of the Counter.